tendermint/tendermint/docs/tendermint-core/using-tendermint.md

 All peers relay peers they know of by default.
 This is called the peer exchange protocol (PeX).
-With PeX, peers will be gossiping about known peers and forming a network, storing peer addresses in the addrbook.
+With PeX, peers will be gossiping about known peers and forming a network, storing peer addresses in the address book.
 Because of this, you don't have to use a seed node if you have a live persistent peer.

 #### Connecting to Peers